Home » CBSE » Class 11 » NCERT Solutions for Class 11 Biology Chapter 7 – Structural Organization in Animals

 Chondriocytes:

-Related: NCERT Solutions for Class 11 Biology Chapter 16 – Digestion and Absorption
+Related: NCERT Solutions for Class 12 Biology Chapter 12 Biotechnology and its Applications

 They are cells of cartilages, and are present in small cavities within the matrix secreted by them.